Spire Recovery Solutions Phone Harassment?

 3. Issuing threats to scare the consumer into payment: Debt collectors (commonly debt collection scammers) will usually try to create a false sense of urgency that scares the consumer into the payment of a debt that they most likely have not even confirmed is theirs through the use of threats, all in attempts to turn a profit.
 This usually involves the use of certain unscrupulous methods like suggesting that legal action that they are not permitted to take will be taken, an arrest will be made, criminal prosecution will be pursued, you will be sent to jail and your property (such as your cars, homes, and furniture) will be repossessed, your wages will be garnished, and they will ruin your credit.
 Such threats are considered as debt collection harassment, and debt collection harassment is unethical and a violation of your FDCPA rights.
 You should never have to tolerate, let alone, allow yourself to get bothered by such threats.

 4. Calls made to your place of employment especially after they have been advised to desist from such behavior: Any calls that are placed to your place of employment (especially if you have not given you consent to receive such calls) are a violation of the law.
-A debt collector can try to engage in unethical practices such as trying to speak with your co-worker or employer, calling your cell phone during, and leaving revealing messages regarding the sensitive details of the debt.
+Spire Collections can try to engage in unethical practices such as trying to speak with your co-worker or employer, calling your cell phone during, and leaving revealing messages regarding the sensitive details of the debt.

-5. Contacting unauthorized third parties in a bid to shame you into repayment: Debt collectors are not allowed to speak to any party about your debt without getting your express permission first.
+5. Contacting unauthorized third parties in a bid to shame you into repayment: Spire group is not allowed to speak to any party about your debt without getting your express permission first.
 Any individual (such as family members, neighbors, friends, employers, or co-workers) of the debtor is unauthorized to know about the alleged debt.
 Third-party contact is only permissible if it is in an attempt to locate the debtor in a situation where they have changed their contact address or phone number.
-The debt collector is also not allowed to discuss details about the debt during this communication.
+Spire group is also not allowed to discuss details about the debt during this communication.

 7. Failure to send a written Notice: Debt collectors are required by law to send the debtor a written notice stating the amount of the debt, the creditor to whom the debt is owed, and information regarding how the consumer may dispute the debt.
 Thee failure to do this (especially if you have requested for one) amounts to a violation of your FDCPA rights.

-8. A Cease and Desist letter: It is within your right to send a debt collector a cease and desist letter, and any and all communication with the debtor must immediately stop once they have received your “cease and desist” letter stating that you no longer wish to be contacted by them.
+8. A Cease and Desist letter: It is within your right to send Spire financial a cease and desist letter, and any and all communication with the debtor must immediately stop once they have received your “cease and desist” letter stating that you no longer wish to be contacted by them.
 There is no specific language required to create a cease and desist letter, however, getting an attorney to construct and send one on your behalf may prove to be more effective.

 9. No “Mini-Miranda”: In the initial communication, the debt collector is required to identify themselves as such to the debtor.
 The failure to do this amounts to a violation of the FDCPA laws.

-10. Contacting a consumer after being notified that they are now represented by an attorney: Once a debt collection agency has received word that the debtor is now being represented by an attorney, all communication with the debtor is expected to stop and be directed to their attorney from that point henceforth.
+10. Contacting a consumer after being notified that they are now represented by an attorney: Once Spire financials has received word that you are now being represented by an attorney, all communication with you is expected to stop and be directed to your attorney from that point henceforth.
 Bypassing a consumer’s attorney is a violation of their FDCPA rights.

 How can I effectively negotiate with a debt collector?